Overview

 GET /api/v3/vaults/{address}?chain={chain} — Composite grade, category contributors, criteria taxonomy, coverage disclosure, and the v2 risk envelope.Framework Taxonomy

-GET /api/v3/framework — Public endpoint returning the full criteria taxonomy and roadmap status.
+GET /api/v3/framework — Public endpoint returning the full criteria taxonomy and live/planned status.
 No API key required.Versioning contract

 V3 responses carry a stable contract on every request.
 Pin it and you get reproducible scoring across the deprecation window.URL path